English | Español

-High-profile news stories about children and teens being sexually abused by trusted teachers, religious leaders, coaches, neighbors, and family members continue to shock parents, educators, and other caring adults across the US.
+High-profile news stories about children and teens being sexually abused by trusted teachers, religious leaders, coaches, neighbors, and family members continue to shock parents, educators, and other caring adults in communities around the world.
 These sad stories are classic examples of how individuals can misuse their positions of trust and power to abuse and coerce kids and of how adults in responsible positions often fail to take adequate action to stop them.

 Parents and other concerned adults are left wondering, “What do I need to watch out for?
 How can I protect my kids?
 What can I teach them about protecting themselves?”